 FRT requires a database to check inputted faces against.
 When an image is described as being a “95% match”, it’s important to realize that this doesn’t mean that there’s only a 5% chance that the image is not of a particular person of interest.
 Instead, it means that the image’s “faceprint”, or network of key points, matches with 95% confidence to the faceprint of another image held in the database.
 In a database of only 100 images, all taken from the same angle and lighting, that might be strong evidence.
 But in a database of 80 million images, like the FBI’s Next Generation Identity System database, thousands of images could be matched at 95%, but would be false positives in the sense that the image was not of the actual culprit.

 Images on the Internet are generally weighted towards middle-aged white men.
 The result is that all FRT systems available to law enforcement today are far more accurate for images depicting white men than for non-white or non-male people.
-Even when algorithms are trained on databases that better represent minority groups, the accuracy of match identification is limited by factors including aging, pose variation, partial occlusion, illumination and facial expression.
+Even when algorithms are trained on databases that better represent marginalized groups, the accuracy of match identification is limited by factors including aging, pose variation, partial occlusion, illumination and facial expression.
 For similar reasons, FRT systems are extremely inaccurate for trans people, wrongly identifying “trans men as women up to 38% of the time and miscategorizing nonbinary people “100% of the time.”
-This puts an already highly-scrutinized minority at risk of encounters with a policing system that regularly dehumanizes them.
+This puts an already highly-scrutinized community at risk of encounters with a policing system that regularly dehumanizes them.

 Sometimes, lawmakers hear the criticism that FRT is inaccurate and suggest that the task is therefore to make FRT as accurate as possible.
 But as accuracy increases, privacy concerns are amplified.
 Inaccurate FRT systems have racial and gender biases baked in; a hypothetical fully accurate FRT system would be terrifying, and would represent the death of our privacy in public.
 Everyone’s movements, whether to the store, to a protest, or to a healthcare provider, could be accurately tracked and routinely available to law enforcement.